Australian Screen Production Incentive

-The Location and PDV Offsets are administered by the Department.
-Applicants for these offsets must apply to the Department for a certificate of eligibility, which is issued by the Minister for the Arts.
+The Location and PDV Offsets are administered by the Ministry for the Arts.
+Applicants for these offsets must apply for a certificate of eligibility, which is issued by the Minister for the Arts.

 To obtain the certificate applicants must first read the guidelines for the offsets, and fill out the application forms.
 All are available below.